-When I started my studies in Sport Science, at the Technical University Munich, some of the work, the ideas and concepts of Rolfing were somewhat already familiar to me.
-I had finished my first Ten Series just before my first semester started and I was still under the impression of being rolfed.
+When I started my studies in Sport Science at the Technical University Munich, some of the work, the ideas, and concepts of Rolfing® were somewhat already familiar to me.
+I had finished my first Ten Series just before my first semester started and I was still under the impression of being treated by a Rolfer.
 Although I couldn’t really conceive why my body was changing, there was a felt interconnectedness in movement that profoundly touched me and I was able to transfer it into my personal athletic routine.

 My studies at the Technical University Munich were extensive and demanded constant attention, but they mainly provided a theoretical framework.
 The anatomy and physiology classes established a solid basis, and together with my Rolfer’s recommendations of literature, contributed to shaping my understanding of the human body differently.
 However, what I had experienced as a coherent interplay in my body during the Ten Series, became more and more abstract and theorised in those years at university.
 I was lacking a hands-on approach.
 And after graduation I bounced back and forth for a year until finally making the decision to follow the fascination I had, for all those years, for Rolfing and start a new chapter in my life.

 What beneﬁts can Rolﬁng® bring to athletes or those exercising?